JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_icon_file.md

 ### Plugin Logo File Format
 All Plugin Logo images must be in SVG format.
-This vector image format is required because the Plugin Logo file must be small, and the image must scale without any loss of quality.
+This vector image format is required because the Plugin Logo file must be small (ideally less than 2-3kB), and the image must scale without any loss of quality.

+> Using automatic conversion of bitmap graphics to SVG is highly discouraged, as the resulting files have excessive size (100kB or more).
+>
+{type="warning"}

 ### Plugin Logo File Naming Convention
 Name the Plugin Logo files according to the following conventions: